-Prior to his appointment at the Ronald Reagan Presidential Foundation and Institute, Mr. Zakheim practiced law at Covington & Burling LLP in the firm’s Public Policy and Government Affairs practice group, where he served as co-chair.
-Before joining the firm, he was General Counsel and Deputy Staff Director of the U.S. House Armed Services Committee.
-In this role, Mr. Zakheim managed the passage of the annual National Defense Authorization Act (NDAA).
-The NDAA is the annual defense policy bill which authorizes the Defense Department’s $600 billion budget.
-Mr. Zakheim previously served as a Congressionally appointed Commissioner on the Commission on the National Defense Strategy of the United States.
-He currently serves on the National Defense Industrial Association’s Board of Directors, the Center for Strategic and Budgetary Assessments’ Advisory Council, and the Alexander Hamilton Society’s Board of Advisors.
+Roger Zakheim serves as the Washington Director of the Ronald Reagan Presidential Foundation and Institute.
+He previously practiced law at Covington & Burling LLP where he led the firm’s Public Policy and Government Affairs practice group.
+Before joining Covington he was General Counsel and Deputy Staff Director of the U.S. House Armed Services Committee.
+In this role, Mr. Zakheim managed the passage of the annual National Defense Authorization Act, the defense policy bill which authorizes the Defense Department’s budget.
+Mr. Zakheim’s government experience also includes serving as Deputy Assistant Secretary of Defense where he supported the department’s policies and programs related to Iraq and Afghanistan coalition affairs.